You are currently viewing First Nations and the BC Marine Trails

 “The Crown doesn’t recognize Aboriginal title unless it’s been recognized in court.
 First Nations don’t always recognize the term Crown land.
 For both parties the recognition of the others’ interest is perceived to be a diminution of their asserted rights” (BCMT guidebook, 2021).

-Fourteen treaties were signed on Vancouver Island before 1871 – the BCMT works with some Nations in this legal context – but it wasn’t for another hundred years that Canada’s aboriginal peoples were able to pursue aboriginal rights in the Supreme Court of Canada.
+Fourteen treaties were signed on Vancouver Island before 1871 – the BCMT works with some Nations in this legal context – but it wasn’t for another hundred years that Canada’s aboriginal peoples could pursue aboriginal rights in the Supreme Court of Canada.
 “With the exception of Treaty 8 and negotiations with the Nisga’a Nation, most First Nations had to wait until 1993 to pursue their aboriginal rights through the BC treaty negotiations process” (BCMT guidebook).
-Some Nations, such as the Tla’amin, have defined Aboriginal title lands through a modern treaty.
-Treaties give more certainty.
-While all First Nations have affirmed Aboriginal title under the Canadian constitution (Section 35), there is some uncertainty about how and where those rights apply.

-The United Nations General Assembly adopted the Declaration of Rights of Indigenous Peoples (UNDRIP) in 2007.
-It was officially endorsed by the Canadian government in 2016, and was passed into law in BC in November 2019 .
-Importantly, under Article 32, Indigenous Peoples have the right to determine priorities and develop priorities and strategies for the development or use of their lands or territories and other resources.
 Our BC (and Canadian) government has not fully worked out how UNDRIP will affect crown relationships and consultations, however, First Nations expect government to live up to free, prior and informed consent.
-The BC Marine Trails is placed in the middle of this.
-Without a clear roadmap from both federal and provincial governments, and their respective ministries, it’s difficult for a non-profit to find its own roadmap (which is the partial purpose of our guidebook and engagement program).
+The BC Marine Trails sits in the middle of this.
+Without a clear roadmap from both federal and provincial governments, and their respective ministries, it’s difficult for a non-profit to find its own roadmap – the partial purpose of our guidebook and engagement program.

 b) Back to the basics